skrupler/ideal/README.md

 * `cksfv`

 ### Usage
-The default usage which is `./ideal.sh /path/to/target/` does not touch anything except writing a `failed.log` once `cksfv` is done calculating the checksums.
+The default usage `./ideal.sh -t /path/to/target/` does not touch anything except writing a `failed.log` to `~/` once `cksfv` is done calculating the checksums.
 The `failed.log` will be zeroed upon each new scan (read script invocation).

 `$ ideal.sh -t /path/to/directory -w -m`